Denis Cuspert: Reports of death

-In April 2014, a number of international media outlets ran erroneous reports based on Islamist online sources that he was killed on 20 April 2014 as a result of infighting amongst the Jihadi groups fighting in Syria, after the rival Al-Nusra Front launched a suicide attack against an ISIL post.
-However, German newspaper Die Welt quoted other foreign fighters as denying Cuspert's death and attributing the confusion to the death of another ISIL member who also used the alias of Abu Talha Al-Almani.
+In April 2014, a number of international media outlets ran erroneous reports based on Islamist online sources that he was killed on 20 April 2014 as a result of infighting amongst the Jihadi groups fighting in Syria, after the rival Al-Nusra Front launched a suicide attack against an IS post.
+However, German newspaper Die Welt quoted other foreign fighters as denying Cuspert's death and attributing the confusion to the death of another IS member who also used the alias of Abu Talha Al-Almani.

 On 16 October 2015, the U.S. Department of Defense informed media outlets that Cuspert had been killed by a U.S. airstrike near Raqqa, Syria.

 In August 2016, the Pentagon stated that it had been mistaken: Cuspert had survived the strike near the town of Raqqa.

-In January 2018, the ISIL-linked Wafa' Media Foundation announced his death, accompanying its report with photos of Cuspert's bloodied cadaver.
-He was reportedly killed in an airstrike during the Deir ez-Zor offensive in the town of Gharanij in the Deir ez-Zor Governorate.
+In January 2018, the IS-linked Wafa' Media Foundation announced his death, accompanying its report with photos of Cuspert's bloodied cadaver.
+He was reportedly killed in an airstrike during the Deir ez-Zor campaign in the town of Gharanij in the Deir ez-Zor Governorate.